d4ncer/toy-robot/README.md

 ## Instruction format

-The simulator accepts only .txt files, with one command per line.
-The commands available are
+The simulator only accepts .txt files, with one command per line.
+The commands available are:

 - **PLACE X, Y, DIRECTION (PLACE 0,1,NORTH):** Place the robot on the table.
 - **MOVE:** Move the robot one unit in the direction it is facing